OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 We can now work with this imported modules in our app.
 ### Working with Angular Material Components
-We will first create a navigation bar in Let's work with that in our AppComponent.
+To create the navigation bar, let's do that in the `AppComponent`.
 In `src/app/app.component.html` file, replace everything with the code below;

 ```html
 <mat-sidenav-container>